AHS Class of ‘79 Teaching Award

 The AHS Class of ‘79 Teaching Award recognizes one outstanding teacher from the Algona Community Schools each year.
 The award can cover one single academic year or their career as a teacher at Algona.
 Their outstanding contributions may include actions like developing a new program, personally motivating students, achieving greater professional standing, and going above and beyond their job description, just to name a few.

-Carroll was recognized at the end of the year staff luncheon on May 24th by Barb Teeter, Algona Community School Foundation representative.
-Carroll received an engraved bell and $200.
-Her name was added to the plaque of winners, which is located in the Algona Community Schools’ Central Administration office.
+Swalve was recognized at the end of the year staff Zoom meeting on May 29th by Barb Teeter, Algona Community School Foundation representative.
+Swalve will receive an engraved bell and $200.
+His name will also be added to the plaque of winners, which is located in the Algona Community Schools’ Central Administration office.